miniGweek/azure-iplookup/README.md

 # Setup and PreRequisites
  - Requires [.net core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) runtime installed.
- - (Optional - Code supports downloading it now) Download the latest servicet tag json from [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/en-us/download/details.aspx?id=56519)
+ - (Optional - Supports downloading it now) Download the latest servicet tag json from [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/en-us/download/details.aspx?id=56519)
--  (Optional - Code supports downloading it now) Copy it to this applications directory and rename it as ServiceTags_Public_Active.json
+-  (Optional - Supports downloading it now) Copy it to this applications directory and rename it as ServiceTags_Public_Active.json
+-  (Optional) - Supports dowing lookup against your custom CIDR Range files.

 # Instruction on how to use